dantekasper/DanteEmery/README.md

 - 👋 Hi, I’m @DanteEmery
 - 👀 I’m interested in ...
-Python and Data Science
+Game Development
 - 🌱 I’m currently learning ...
-Basic Python and Django Web Framework
+Blender, Ableton, C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... dkvirtual3@gmail.com, www.dante.contact, https://www.kaggle.com/danteemery, https://www.datacamp.com/profile/danteemery
+- 📫 How to reach me ... dkvirtual3@gmail.com, www.dante.contact

 <!---
 DanteEmery/DanteEmery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.